alex-laycalvert/ascii-portal/README.md

 - D (Right)

-To change the direction you're looking (the arrow around your character) use the keybindings:
+To change the direction you're looking (the arrow around your character) use the arrow keys.

-- H (Left)
-- J (Down)
-- K (Up)
-- L (Right)

 To shoot a portal, press Space.

-The default portal you shoot is the blue portal, to toggle to the orange portal, press P.
+The default portal you shoot is the blue portal, to toggle which portal you shoot, press Tab.

 Walking into a portal will transport you to the opposite colored portal, assuming it has been set.